Indonesia sets target of 3.3 GW additional geothermal capacity by 2030

-With a target of 3.3 GW installed geothermal power plant capacity by 2030, Indonesia is implementing several strategies to accelerate geothermal development in the country.
+With a target of additional 3.3 GW installed geothermal power plant capacity by 2030, Indonesia is implementing several strategies to accelerate geothermal development in the country.

-During the 8th Indonesia International Geothermal Convention & Exhibition (IIGCE) 2022, Minister of Energy and Mineral Resources Arifin Tasrif announced that the Indonesian government through the General Plan for the Provision of Electricity has set a geothermal development target of 3.3 GW installed capacity by 2030.
+During the 8th Indonesia International Geothermal Convention & Exhibition (IIGCE) 2022, Minister of Energy and Mineral Resources Arifin Tasrif announced that the Indonesian government through the General Plan for the Provision of Electricity has set a geothermal development target of an additional 3.3 GW installed capacity by 2030.

 To attain this target, the government is implementing several strategies including a government drilling program, providing geothermal funds, synergy with state-owned enterprises, and optimizing resources.
 According to Arifin, access to funding and the use of technology are highly critical in geothermal development.